hEmi44/hEmi44/README.md

 ### Currently

 - Building back-end features and the reporting layer of enterprise software for statutory auditors and accountants
-- Designing an internal platform for the team: client management, support, application monitoring
+- Designing an internal platform for the team
 - Shipping a privacy-first side project, more on that once v1 is out

 ### How I work